Danp04/danp04.github.io/docs/GitHub_basics.md

 1. Open GitHub Desktop on your computer.
 2. On a "Let's get started!" panel select **Create a New Repository on your hard drive**.
 3. Name your repository and set its location on your computer.

+   **📝 Note:** It is recommended to use the shortest path, for example C: Git, as the repository is to be created inside the folder you selected for your local path.
 4. Select: **Initialize this repository with a README** and **None** in the **Git Ignore** and **License** menu.
 5. As you fill in the blanks, select **Create Repository**.

-**📝 Note:** It is recommended to use the shortest path, for example C: Git, as the repository is to be created inside the folder you selected for your local path.

 # How to publish your repository to GitHub?
 As you create your first repository on GitHub Desktop, keep in mind that it only exists on your computer.
 In order to publish it to the server (GitHub), perform the following actions:

-1. In the menu bar of GitHub Desktop select **Publish repository**. **Name** and **Description** are the same as you wrote while creating the new repository.
+1. In the menu bar of GitHub Desktop select **Publish repository**. **Name** and **Description** are the same as you chose while creating the new repository.
-2. For the needs of the project and our studies, mark **keep this code private**.
+2. For the needs of our studies, mark **keep this code private**.
 3. Select **Publish Repository**.
 4. You can open your files in the repository on GitHub directly from GitHub Desktop.